noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	- notifications API
 		- an interface used to configure and display notifications to the user
 	- push api
-		- an interface used to subscri9be your app to apush service and receive push messages in the service worker
+		- an interface used to subscribe your app to a push service and receive push messages in the service worker
 	- web push
 		- an informal term referring to the process or components involved in the process of pushing messages from a server to a client on the web
 	- push service